nolirium/aroc/README.md

 ### Prerequisites

 A Chrome OS device which supports Android Apps, with storage space for a ~2GB file in /usr/local.
-The script currently creates a sparse file with max size 2GB.
-(Actual disk space used should be quite a bit less than 2GB, but varies depending on device).

 The device must be in Developer Mode, and in addition, the Chrome OS system partition needs to have been made writeable (rootfs verification disabled).

 A straightforward way to disable rootfs verification should be with either of the following two shell commands, followed by a reboot.